In corporate financial planning, is it the more the merrier?

 According to Ben Lamorte, senior manager of customer excellence at Palo Alto, Calif.-based financial management software vendor Adaptive Planning, it is -- with the caveat that the various participants are involved to the right extent.

-The overarching takeaway from Lamorte's session, "Three Ways to Drive Better Planning Across Your Business" at the Adaptive Planning Roadshow held in Boston last week, was that
+The overarching takeaway from Lamorte's session, "Three Ways to Drive Better Planning Across Your Business" at the Adaptive Planning Roadshow held in Boston last week, was that finance leaders should collaborate with and cater to operations managers from beginning to end of the corporate financial planning process.

 While that's an admirable aim, the steps to achieve it aren't always obvious.
 Lamorte's three best practices broke down the strategy into smaller action items that can help finance leaders involve the right operations managers at the right times to drive more effective planning.